 Yamazaki had long believed in the unifying force of martial arts.
 In 1991 he travelled to Iraq with a group of martial artists to promote peace in the country.
 He believed that martial arts could act as a bridge to help cross political and cultural boundaries.

 In 1993 Yamazaki organised a panel to discuss the philosophy of Budo.
 The event took place at the University of Kansas.
-Panelists included Dr G Cameron Hurst, Dr Andrew Tsubaki, and Dr John Teramoto.
+Panellists included Dr. G. Cameron Hurst, Dr Andrew Tsubaki, and Dr. John Teramoto.

 Yamazaki continued working on films and television.
 In 1996 he appeared in the film ‘Dragonheart‘.
 The following year, he was a technical advisor and actor on the television series, ‘Conan the Adventurer‘.

 Like his teacher Konishi, Yamazaki believed that at its core, Karate was not a sport.
-However, Yamazaki believed that the sport element of Karate attracts new people into the dojo.
+However, Yamazaki believed that the sports element of Karate attracts new people to the dojo.
 Once in the dojo, instructors can teach them Budo and the true essence of Karate.

 In March 2011, Yamazaki was promoted to 8th Dan by the Japan Karate Federation (JKF).
-At the time, he was the highest ranking JKS black belt outside of Japan.
+At the time, he was one of the highest-ranking JKF black belts outside of Japan.
 That year he was also promoted to 9th Dan in Shindo Jinen Ryu by Konishi’s son, Yasuhiro(Takehiro).

 On 9 September 2012, Yamazaki was appointed Deputy Chief Instructor of the JKR.
 In November of that year, his daughter, Mina, represented the United States at the 21st World Karate Championships, held in Paris, France.
 She had started learning Karate from her father, at the age of three.

 On 14 August 2013, Yamazaki was honoured at a lunch for the 2013 Nisei Week Pioneers.
 The 73rd Annual Nisei Week Japanese Festival was held in Little Tokyo, Los Angeles.
-The festival was the celebration of Japanese American culture and history.
+The festival was a celebration of Japanese-American culture and history.
 The other people honoured at the lunch were Fumio Demura, Chogi Higa, Takayuki Kubota, Nori Ugematsu, and Yoshiko Yamaguchi.

 Yasuhiro (Takehiro) Konishi promoted Yamazaki to President of the Japan Karate-Do Ryobu-Kai International, on 5 February 2017.

-Kiyoshi Yamazaki strongly believes that he can bring people from different cultures together, through a shared passion.
-He continues to be motivated by teaching others.
+Kiyoshi Yamazaki strongly believed that he could bring people from different cultures together, through a shared passion.
+He continued to be motivated by teaching others.
 He has had the opportunity to pass his knowledge to people of different cultures through his demonstrations and seminars around the world.

-Away from Karate, Yamazaki enjoys playing golf and practising Iaido.
+Away from Karate, Yamazaki enjoyed playing golf and practising Iaido.